Yoga for Seniors with Back Pain

 • How to: Lie on back, knees bent, feet flat.
 Extend arms, palms up.
 Drop knees to one side, shoulders on floor.
 Hold 30 seconds per side.

-• Benefits: Stretches spine, hips, shoulders; aids digestion.
+• Benefits: Stretches spine, hips, shoulders; may support digestion.

 • Modification: Place a pillow under knees for support.